 Soy protein isolate is a dry powder food ingredient that has been separated or isolated from the other components of the soybean, making it 90 to 95 percent protein and nearly carbohydrate and fat-free.

-Though not all textured vegetable protein comes from soy, a good amount of it does, while lecithin can be made from soy, eggs, or corn.
+Though not all textured vegetable protein comes from soy, a good amount of them does, while lecithin can be made from soy, eggs, or corn.

 The 2 Different Types

 After these flakes are given an ethanol extract to neutralize its pH levels, the substance is solid enough to be sold or used within prepared foods.

-After the formation of white flakes in soy, the concentrate is processed one more step through centrifugation that extracts the highest percentage of protein by weight.
+2. Soy Protein Isolate - After the formation of white flakes in soy, the concentrate is processed one more step through centrifugation that extracts the highest percentage of protein by weight.

 Is Soy Protein Bad for You?

-In recent years, these products have been getting a bad reputation.
+In recent years, these soy protein isolate products have been getting a bad reputation.
 Many people believe that the majority of health claims for soy are actually false and the result of clever marketing schemes from food companies.

-You might be ready to swear off soy-based products for good after reading some of the purported negative health effects, but in truth the vast majority of soy products are not dangerous and are actually nutritionally beneficial instead.
+You might be ready to swear off soy-based products for good after reading some of the purported negative health effects, but in truth the vast majority of soy protein products are not dangerous and are actually nutritionally beneficial instead.